April 27, 2015

 2. Veneers resist staining

 Some cosmetic whitening treatments wear off or enamel can become stained again.
 The veneer material is far more stain-resistant than natural enamel, so coffee, smoking and other sources of teeth staining won’t affect the coloring with good oral care habits.

 Some tooth discoloration comes from genetic or childhood issues and will eventually show through other whitening treatments.
 Sometimes teeth will darken after a root canal or other surgery.
 Veneers can help correct those issues far better and longer than other teeth whitening options.

 3. Veneers require less removal of original enamel than other options

 It’s almost always better to keep as much natural tooth material as possible.
 Veneers usually require grinding or etching a very thin layer of enamel to provide a bonding surface.
 Other options like crowns need much more natural tooth surface to be removed.
 Keeping the natural bite surface and gum material intact will give you a healthier smile as well as a more attractive one.

-Where can I get veneers in Akron?
+Where can I get veneers in Akron, OH?

 Sometimes patients may not be good candidates for dental veneers.
 Only your dentist can determine that.
 If you have untreated gum disease or cannot commit to strong oral hygiene habits, you may not be a candidate for veneers.
 Your natural teeth must also have enough enamel to which to bond the veneer.
 Patients with teeth-grinding habits may also need an alternative.
-Dr. Petry and Dr. Walton can help make sure that your other oral health conditions are treated before moving on to cosmetic treatments.
+Dr. Walton can help make sure that your other oral health conditions are treated before moving on to cosmetic treatments.